 - Hunting is allowed on most preserves (see below), but regulations vary.
 Please read below and be sure to check regulations on the page of the preserve you’d like to hunt before you go.
 Trails are not closed during hunting season.

 - Non-motorized boating is allowed on most Conservancy-owned lakes and streams with the exception of the Upper Manistee Headwaters Preserve.
+To protect our waterways from aquatic invasive species, please utilize decontamination procedures when moving watercraft from one waterbody to another.

-If you’d like to use a preserve for an activity not listed here such as an educational or other small gathering please REQUEST USE HERE.
+If you’d like to use a preserve for an activity not listed here, such as an educational or other small gathering, please REQUEST USE HERE.

 Prohibited Activities on GTRLC Preserves: